selfwithin/docs/documentation.md

 Since the creation of Bitcoin (Nakamoto 2008), proof-of-work has been the predominant design of peer-to-peer crypto currency.
 The concept of proof-of-work has been the backbone of minting and security model of Nakamoto’s design.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Donec a tellus pellentesque, varius risus at, mattis erat.
-Duis tincidunt nulla quis odio dapibus tempor.
-Nunc egestas dictum orci vitae fringilla.
-Ut dictum ac sapien vel iaculis.
-Duis varius libero vitae fringilla vulputate.
-Donec posuere vel risus nec cursus.
-Integer in lectus ut tellus vehicula ultricies vel vel elit.
-Morbi mattis eleifend tellus eget tempus.
-Duis tristique et justo ut gravida.
-Vivamus maximus commodo consequat.
-Donec faucibus erat a scelerisque eleifend.
-Vestibulum pretium nunc vel consequat sollicitudin.
-Cras tortor nulla, semper a sapien ut, aliquam congue nisi.
-Nullam id suscipit urna, a maximus velit.

-Etiam egestas a mi a maximus.
-Phasellus sed dictum tortor, in sodales nulla.
-Vestibulum ut nisi volutpat, dictum orci vitae, rutrum augue.
-Praesent convallis urna dui.
-Vestibulum auctor leo eget dui semper hendrerit.
-Orci varius natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
-In sed sapien varius ante volutpat mattis.

-Sed nisi neque, porta varius tristique eget, viverra sed magna.
-Donec venenatis nulla augue, quis dignissim neque hendrerit vel.
-Aliquam vitae mi nisl.
-Donec ut varius lectus.
-Curabitur euismod, metus ut vulputate sollicitudin, velit leo elementum est, eget accumsan ligula metus quis justo.
-Nullam et gravida sapien.
-Ut nec arcu id lorem sagittis eleifend.
-Phasellus est sapien, finibus nec viverra id, elementum quis augue.
-Vivamus sapien magna, iaculis id sem eu, porttitor sodales nulla.

-Fusce nec facilisis quam, sit amet venenatis erat.
-Donec dapibus nulla quis mi ultrices, nec gravida ipsum hendrerit.
-Curabitur vel tincidunt augue.
-Nullam nec sagittis tellus, et commodo erat.
-Aliquam quis vulputate ante, eget viverra mi.
-Cras nec tortor scelerisque, facilisis eros eget, mollis libero.
-Sed at risus a orci aliquam gravida.
-Pellentesque scelerisque scelerisque cursus.
-Nam egestas lacus pulvinar ex ultricies mattis non in lacus.
-Interdum et malesuada fames ac ante ipsum primis in faucibus.
-Quisque leo dolor, scelerisque id faucibus pellentesque, tempor vel dolor.
-Quisque laoreet hendrerit turpis, ut interdum quam varius non.
-Phasellus consectetur turpis at suscipit semper.
-Maecenas ante dui, sollicitudin et auctor et, rutrum quis eros.
-Maecenas mattis, risus non imperdiet euismod, odio sem cursus magna, nec feugiat metus erat eget nisi.
+---

 # Comparison with other blockchain networks

-Peercoin is best compared with it's sibling - Bitcoin; however in the following table we'll show how it bodes against something vastly different like Ethereum.
-Peercoin was invented as response to increasing doubts on Bitcoin's PoW consensus model with regards to it's increasing centralization and conflict of interests between miners.
-Peercoin can be understood as Proof-of-Stake clone of the Bitcoin but that is an oversimplification as Peercoin differs vastly - especially when it comes to economics and incentives of the system.
+Peercoin is best compared with its sibling - Bitcoin; however in the following table we'll show how it bodes against something vastly different like Ethereum.
+Peercoin was invented as response to increasing doubts on Bitcoin's PoW consensus model with regards to its increasing centralization and conflict of interests between miners.
+Peercoin can be understood as a Proof-of-Stake clone of Bitcoin, though that is an oversimplification as Peercoin differs vastly - especially when it comes to economics and incentives of the system.
 Major differences between the two are the fee market, ie. the absence of it in Peercoin and Peercoin's dedication to continual token distribution via PoW block rewards while the Bitcoin's distribution rate (also PoW block rewards) is reduced geometrically every four years until it becomes zero.